 Calculate inventory turnover

-Your inventory shouldn't sit idle too long.
-Calculate how often your inventory 'turns over' per month.
+Your inventory shouldn't gather dust.
+Calculate how often your stock 'turns over' each month.

 Inventory turnover formula: